Southease Circular walk

 36. In 280 metres the path levels out; continue on a wide chalky path, with a rough hedgerow to your right.
 In 130 metres you have hedgerows on both sides and continue gently uphill.
 In 420 metres go through a gate with a blue arrow and turn right (away from Balsdean Cottages) on a grassy path (330°).
 In 220 metres pass below a covered reservoir to your left, with buildings below to your right (a pumping station, according to the map).
 In 90 metres go through a wooden gate and turn right on a drive (a public bridleway), downhill.
 In 600 metres the drive turns right, but you go through a wooden gate or metal field gate ahead and continue along the right edge of a field, still downhill.

 37. In 70 metres go through a metal gate and cross the next field more steeply downhill on a clear path (the field boundary turns to the left).
 In 100 metres the path bottoms out then goes steeply uphill.
-In 290 metres go through a wooden gate by a signpost and continue along the left side of the next field.
+In 290 metres go through a wooden gate and continue along the left side of the next field.
 In 180 metres continue ahead at a wooden signpost, ignoring the path to the left (GR 384053).

 38. In 140 metres the path divides briefly with a ruined building away to your right.
 Keep left here as the lower path to the right can be very muddy.
 In 60 metres you pass a marble memorial in the form of a cross.
 In 30 metres the paths come together again.
 In 560 metres go between metal gate posts marking the field boundary to your right, with wide views to the right (and behind you).
 In 390 metres go through the metal gate on your left with yellow and blue arrows on a post at GR 393047 (the Breaky Bottom short cut joins here), uphill at first, following the left edge of the field by a wire fence, then gently downhill (though the map shows the right of way to the other side of the fence).
 The way ahead is visible to the top of the next climb.